kohnmart/website/content/projects/spotify-party.md

 ### Python / Django / Websocket / Spotify-API <br /> <br />

-At parties with many guests, the music that one would like to hear is often not played.
-Who knows who is actually putting on the music?
-With SpotifyParty, everyone can easily have a say via the app.
-The host shares any playlist and guests can join using a code.
-Tracks from the playlist are displayed live within the session.
-The song with the most likes will then play next.
-All those involved should also receive live feedback the status of the voting as well as the playback progress of the current song. <br /> <br />
+The music at parties plays an important role in the mood and joy of the guests.
+The music genre is usually decided by the host himself or someone with exclusive access to the playback device.
+A single person's taste in music can become very monotonous and boring.
+So that the music creates a great atmosphere and satisfaction through the night, everyone should be able to vote. <br /> <br />

+<image-loader height="overview_image_400" image="dev/spotifyparty/title"></image-loader>

 #### Design

-At parties, you need the app to be able to use it quickly and spontaneously.
-We have optimized the interface for smartphones and tablets.
-In addition, the host should be able to start the session with just a few clicks and without prior knowledge. <br /> <br />
+Every unforgettable party needs a smooth start!
+Creating the session and joining should be possible in just a few steps.
+Long waiting times are an absolute no-go.
+Based on the fact that guests use a smartphone rather than a PC at the party, we have optimized the app design accordingly.
+Of course you can also control it via the PC, but that's not fancy.<br /> <br />

 ### Brief Summary <br /> <br />

 #### Welcome to the Party!  <br />
-At the start, the app offers two options.
-With the "Join" form, the user can take part in a session using a 6-digit random code.
-The session is searched for in the database accordingly.
-If there is no result, the user is directed to the start page.
-With "Create Party" the user becomes the host and starts his own session.
+On the homepage, SpotifyParty offers two options.
+If a host has already started a session, the guests can join using the 6-digit code.
+With "create party" you can become the host yourself.
+The steps to create it are described below.
 A Spotify registration is necessary for this.  <br />  <br />

 #### Settings <br />
 After the successful Spotity registration (OAuth), the app queries the user playlists and the play-back status.
 Currently, you can only choose your own playlists.
-Every device that the user has connected to his account and is currently active can be used to play.
-In addition, the connection to the web socket is established at this point.<br />  <br />
+Every device that the host has connected to his account and is currently active can be used to play.
+The setting options are mandatory fields without which the session cannot be started.
+For the live feedback, the connection to the websocket is established at this point.<br />  <br />

 <image-loader height="overview_image_400" image="dev/spotifyparty/first"></image-loader>

 #### Start Session <br />
-Before the host starts the session, he/she can send the code to the guests.
-They can join the waiting room before it begins.
+The session is created and ready to be started.
+The host can now send the access code to the guests.
+All guests are led into a waiting room for a joint start.
  <br />  <br />

 #### Live Session <br />
-Each participant can now vote for the next song.
-The song with the most likes will then be played next and the likes will be reset.
-If the host leaves the session, all users are directed to the start page.
+The session starts and the first song in the playlist is played.
+As long as the current song is playing, anyone can vote for the next track.
+The likes are then reset accordingly.
+Of course, you can skip a few songs if you don't want to look at your smartphone.
  <br />  <br />

 <image-loader height="overview_image_400" image="dev/spotifyparty/second"></image-loader>

 #### Review <br />
-Having been on throughout development the reference to the previously defined requirements was respected, they were largely able to do so implemented.
-The basic must criteria, as in 1.2. described, are based on the current status of the application completely fulfilled.
-The wish criteria are also basically already given, albeit optics and usability of
-Application can still be optimized.
+All team members were able to meet the requirements for the app that were set out at the beginning.
+In the current state, all the necessary features have been implemented so that the app can function as a prototype.
+For us, technical development was primary and design secondary.
+This area can be optimized accordingly.
  <br />  <br />